State of AI Agent Policies - 2026

 Only 2.6% of all domains have what we'd consider a comprehensive policy - signals across multiple standards with clear rules for different AI use cases.
 The rest of the web is either silent or using blunt instruments.

 Meanwhile, the stakes are rising.
-Anthropic has agreed to a $1.5B copyright settlement.
+Anthropic has agreed to a proposed $1.5B copyright settlement (pending final court approval).
 The EU Copyright Directive makes TDM opt-out signals legally binding.
-OpenAI stopped honoring robots.txt for ChatGPT-User in December 2025.
+OpenAI updated its crawler documentation in December 2025 to remove ChatGPT-User from robots.txt compliance, signaling that user-initiated browsing may no longer honor robots.txt directives.
 The gap between what AI agents are doing and what websites have said about it is enormous - and growing.

 The core problem: There are 8 competing standards, near-zero interoperability, and almost no adoption of anything beyond robots.txt.
 AI agents are navigating a web that hasn't decided how to talk to them.